Yo (album): Promotion and singles

-Eleven videos—one for each of the song on Yo—were directed by Bogdan Pǎun, while production was handled by Loops Production; Alexandru Mureșan was hired as the director of photography.
+Eleven videos—one for each of the song on Yo—were directed by Bogdan Păun, while production was handled by Loops Production; Alexandru Mureșan was hired as the director of photography.
 Of the music videos, ten of the eleven had to be shot in seven days due to scheduling conflicts.
 Each of the clips have independent storylines, with Inna embodying different female characters and wearing clothes from brands such as Dolce & Gabbana and Gucci.
 Overall, she adopts a different look compared to her past video material.
 A vertical video was shot for "Contigo" as opposed to the conventional horizontal style.

 The album's tracks "Iguana", "La Vida", "Locura" and "Sí, Mamá" were released as promotional singles in Romania in July 2018.
 For a Coca-Cola campaign, Coca-Cola Zero Sugar bottles were designed with QR codes that—when scanned with a smartphone—linked to Shazam, allowing users to stream the songs.
 "Contigo", "Fuego" and "Gitana" were also issued as promotional singles in May 2019, and "Ra" was released as the album's lead single on 27 September 2018 by Global Records in Romania.
 Inna visited Mexico and the United States to promote "Ra", attending the 2018 Telehit Awards and 19th Annual Latin Grammy Awards.
 In addition, she also appeared in magazines such as Rolling Stone and Vogue México y Latinoamérica.
 Roc Nation eventually issued "Ra" internationally on 2 November 2018.

 Similarly, the labels also released the follow-ups "Iguana", "Sin Ti", "Tu Manera" and "Te Vas" in November 2018, January 2019, March 2019, and May 2019, respectively.
 "Iguana" experienced commercial success in Romania, reaching number four on the country's Airplay 100 chart, and "Tu Manera" was included on the soundtrack of the American television series Grand Hotel.
 Inna's previous two 2018 releases, "Me Gusta" and "No Help", were left out from Yo's tracklist as the singer thought they were not sonically fitting with the album's "vibe".